 As it is usually the case with perpetual calendars, the cream-toned, grained dial of the watch looks somewhat cramped, since each of its three sub-dials serves not one, but two functions.

-The one at 3 hours indicates current month and leap year; the sub-dial at 6 o’clock displays phase of the moon, as well as date; and, finally, the counter at 9 hours shows current day of week as well as 24-hour indication.
+The one at 3 hours indicates the current month and leap year; the sub-dial at 6 o’clock displays phase of the moon, as well as date; and, finally, the counter at 9 hours shows the current day of the week, as well as 24-hour indication.

 The last feature must be especially handy if you spend a great deal of your life in casinos or underwater on board of a huge nuclear submarine the size of Gerald R. Ford class aircraft carrier making final preparations to take over the world.